ISEAGE-ISU/itocdc-2014-anomalies/CreateANewProject/description.md

 We ask that you assign the user abha to this project so that we can grade your new project more easily.

-Ten pts will be awarded if the new project is created successfully and the user abha is assigned to the project correctly.
+Ten points will be awarded if the new project is created successfully and the user abha is assigned to the project correctly.